Illinois State University

 3.5 Vacancies and Absences

-3.6 Voting of the Academic Senate
+3.6 Standard Balloting and Voting Procedures for Elections of the Academic Senate

 3.7 Election Procedures for External Committees